Mackenzie-Childs Inspired Star

 Details are so important to me so here is more wooden beads that I decided to add to bring even more interest without really overpowering my star design.
 Painting beads is super easy.
 I just dipped them into leftovers of my gold paint and coated them evenly.

-I couldn’t be pleased with how my star turned out.
+I couldn’t be pleased with how my black and white star diy turned out.

 You can read more here on How to make Three Tiered Tray under 10$ that is in the picture above